Kate Hawkesby: National leader Todd Muller coasts while Act's David Seymour puts up a fight

 Could we not have figured that out for ourselves?

 As of this Friday, the country enters the official pre-election period which means very strict rules for political parties come into play.
-One of which is that, "Government advertising should be presented in a manner which is … free from partisan promotion of government policy".
+One of which is that "Government advertising should be presented in a manner which is … free from partisan promotion of government policy".

 Which is where we have another problem.

 Because Seymour points out the "Unite for Recovery" website promotes at least a dozen new Labour Government Covid-19 programmes.
-These are, in effect, promotions of its party policy, which is in a clear breach of the Cabinet manual guidelines.
+These are, in effect, promotions of its party policy, which is in a clear breach of the Cabinet Manual guidelines.

 But they're banking on us not noticing because while they can keep us in a "crisis mode" mentality.
 The Government continues to position itself as "saviour", Seymour says.